NLog/NLog.Targets.Redis/README.md

 - dataType (optional): The Redis data type that should be used to store the log messages.
 This can be either `list` or `channel`, defaults to `list`.
 - layout (required): The layout that defines the format of the message to be sent to the Redis target.
 - db (optional): The Redis database id to store the log messages in, if the Redis database type `list` is chosen.
+- clientName (optional): The Client name to use for all Redis connections.
+- configurationOptions (optional): Additional configuration options (comma delimited).
+See [Configuration Options](https://stackexchange.github.io/StackExchange.Redis/Configuration.html)

 ## Config File